jfhector/my-to-do-list/BACKLOG.md

 ### Bugs

-* when I clear several todos using the button, VO only announces the last one.
-Confusing
 * When I delete a todo by activating the bin button with the keyboard, and i then press shift+tab, I'm skipping one of the items (with VO on in Safari)

 ### Improvements